matthewjberger/letsbuildarenderer/src/creating-an-application.md

 Inside of the event loop we can also handle events and invoke the application runner's methods.

-> The [control_flow](https://docs.rs/winit/0.24.0/winit/event_loop/enum.ControlFlow.html) object allows controlling the main loop's behavior.
+> Note: The [control_flow](https://docs.rs/winit/0.24.0/winit/event_loop/enum.ControlFlow.html) object allows controlling the main loop's behavior.
 For a game loop or realtime rendering application we will need to execute the loop continously, so we use `ControlFlow::Poll`.

 ```rust,noplaypen
     event_loop.run(move |event, _, control_flow| {